philippebeck/animadio/README.md

 [![CSS Minified Size](https://img.shields.io/bundlephobia/min/animadio.svg?label=animadio.min.css)](https://github.com/animadio/animadio/tree/master/dist/min/animadio.min.css)

 But if you only need a part of Animadio, you can use one of those dist files :
+-   To get Global + Box : `dist/animadio-box.css` for dev or `dist/min/animadio-box.min.css` for prod
 -   To get Global + Grid : `dist/animadio-grid.css` for dev or `dist/min/animadio-grid.min.css` for prod
 -   To get Global + Elements : `dist/animadio-elements.css` for dev or `dist/min/animadio-elements.min.css` for prod
 -   To get Global + States : `dist/animadio-states.css` for dev or `dist/min/animadio-states.min.css` for prod
+-   To get Global + Helpers : `dist/animadio-helpers.css` for dev or `dist/min/animadio-helpers.min.css` for prod

 ---

 ## CSS Only

+Source files are written with Sass in SCSS to offer better flexibility, simplified scalability & a project more maintainable over time.

-Animadio is a CSS framework whose library is composed only of CSS source code: jQuery, or even Javascript, are not included or needed in production...
+Animadio library is composed only of CSS source code : jQuery, or even Javascript, are not included or needed in production...

-Grunt is the only JavaScript app used in the framework developement side for recursive tasks (concat, source map, webkit & min) to build the library file (but it can be used to concat CSS elements of your choice)
+Grunt is the only JavaScript app used in the framework development side for recursive tasks (concat, source map, webkit & min) to build the library file (but it can be used to concat CSS elements of your choice)

-You can simply use the library & if you want or if you need : you can overload the CSS variables.
+You can simply use the library & if you need : you can overload the CSS variables.

 [![GitHub Top Language](https://img.shields.io/github/languages/top/animadio/animadio.svg?label=CSS)](https://github.com/animadio/animadio)